ppeuchin/Caesar-Cipher-Algorithm/README.md

   downloads  movies      pictures
 $ cd downloads # To navigate to the downloads folder
 $ git clone https://github.com/codebytesz/Caesar-Cipher-Algorithm.git
-$ dir # Still in the downloads folder Caesar-Cipher-Algorithm
+$ dir # To show the items in the downloads folder now, you should see the cloned item among the files listed Caesar-Cipher-Algorithm
 $ cd Caesar-Cipher-Algorithm
 $ dir # (Optional) To see the items in the Caesar-Cipher-Algorithm folder